Holly Springs, Mississippi

-Holly Springs is a city in, and the county seat of, Marshall County, Mississippi, United States, near the border with Tennessee to the north.
-Along with the Mississippi Delta, in the 19th century, the area was developed by European Americans for cotton plantations.
+Holly Springs is a city in and the county seat of Marshall County, Mississippi, United States, near the border with Tennessee to the north.
+As of the 2020 census, the population was 6,968, down from 7,699 in 2010.
+Along with the Mississippi Delta, in the 19th century, the area was developed for cotton plantations.
 After the Civil War, many freedmen continued to work in agriculture as sharecroppers and tenant farmers.

-As the county seat, the city is a center of trade and court sessions.
-The population was 7,699 at the 2010 census, which, compared to the 2000 census, was a decrease.
-Holly Springs has several National Register of Historic Places-listed properties and historic districts, including Southwest Holly Springs Historic District, Holly Springs Courthouse Square Historic District, Depot-Compress Historic District, and East Holly Springs Historic District.
-Hillcrest Cemetery contains the graves of five Confederate generals, and has been called "Little Arlington of the South".
+As the county seat, Holly Springs is a center of trade and court sessions.
+The city has several National Register of Historic Places-listed properties and historic districts, including the Southwest Holly Springs Historic District, Holly Springs Courthouse Square Historic District, Depot-Compress Historic District, and East Holly Springs Historic District.
+Hillcrest Cemetery contains the graves of five Confederate generals and has been called "Little Arlington of the South".

 History

-European Americans founded Holly Springs in 1836 on territory occupied by Chickasaw Indians for centuries before Indian Removal.
+European Americans founded Holly Springs in 1836 on territory occupied by the Chickasaw people for centuries before Indian Removal.
 Most of their land was ceded under the Treaty of Pontotoc Creek of 1832.
 Many early U.S. migrants were from Virginia, supplemented by migrants from Georgia and the Carolinas.

 In 1836, the city had 4,000 European-American residents.
 A year later, records show that 40 residents were lawyers, and there were six physicians by 1838.
 By 1837, the town already had "twenty dry goods stores, two drugstores, three banks, several hotels, and over ten saloons."
-It is also home to Hillcrest Cemetery, built on land settler William S. Randolph gave the city in 1837.
+Hillcrest Cemetery was built on land settler William S. Randolph gave the city in 1837.

 Newcomers established the Chalmers Institute, later known as the University of Holly Springs, Mississippi's oldest university.

 The area was developed with extensive cotton plantations dependent on the labor of enslaved African Americans.
 Many had been transported from the Upper South in the domestic slave trade, breaking up families.
-The settlement served as a trading center for the neighboring cotton plantations.
-In 1837, it was made seat of the newly created Marshall County, named for John Marshall, the United States Supreme Court justice.
+Holly Springs served as a trading center for the neighboring cotton plantations.
+In 1837, it was made seat of the newly created Marshall County, named for John Marshall, the Supreme Court justice.
 The town developed a variety of merchants and businesses to support the plantations.
 Its population into the early twentieth century included a community of Jewish merchants, whose ancestors were immigrants from eastern Europe in the 19th century.
 The cotton industry suffered in the crisis of 1840, but soon recovered.

 By 1855 Holly Springs was connected to Grand Junction, Tennessee, by the Mississippi Central Railway.
 In ensuing years, the line was completed to the south of Hill Springs.
 Toward the end of the 19th century, the Kansas City, Memphis and Birmingham Railroad was constructed to intersect this line in Holly Springs.